 The Scholarship covers tuition for one year of classes at the Impro Theatre School, valued at approximately $2000.
-(It cannot be applied toward special programs like the Summer Intensive.)
-All levels of experience are welcome to apply.
+(It cannot be applied toward special programs like our intensives, Winterfest, specialty workshops, etc.) All levels of experience are welcome to apply.

 ABOUT ELLEN IDELSON

 Ellen Idelson was the co-founder of LA Theatresports, the creator of Kidprov, and an extremely talented actor, writer and improviser.
 Her talent, passion, and warm, contagious spirit influenced a generation of improvisers, shaped the growth of narrative improvisation in Los Angeles, and still inspires how Impro Theatre engages with the world.